szabgab/slides/python/loops.md

 {id: exercise-count-unique}

 * Create file called **count_unique_characters.py**
-* Given a string on the command line, count how many differnt characters it has.
+* Given a string on the command line, count how many different characters it has.

 ```
 python count_unique.py abcdaaa